Warning

 In standard usage, the rate limit will largely be undetectable in Marketplace API.
 The API calls happen, for the most part, as a consequence of user actions, so there is a natural delay between calls.
 This means that encountering rate limit errors while developing with Marketplace API can point you towards finding loops and other buggy behavior in your code.

-If your test environment is exposed to the public web, a traffic spike caused by bots or crawlers can trigger rate-limiting, preventing server-side rendering from functioning.
-This may temporarily prevent access to your test environment.
+If your Test environment is exposed to the public web, a traffic spike caused by bots or crawlers can trigger rate-limiting, preventing server-side rendering from functioning.
+This may temporarily prevent access to your Test environment.
 Therefore, we strongly recommend using basic HTTP authentication on all deployed test marketplace applications.

 Handling rate and concurrency limits in Integration API